RaSeHo/DBI/README.md

 * Partial bone inherit.

 # TODO:
+* Easing and curve support
-* Nested armatures(but it can be achieved manually now, just copy desired Armature and paste as child of nest-slot.)
+* Nested armatures (But it can be achieved manually now, just copy desired Armature and paste as child of nest-slot)
-* Texture Atlases support.
+* Texture Atlases support
-* Packing to TA.
+* Packing to TA
-* Add mesh-blend, like "die-Live2d-scum" does.
+* Add mesh-blend, like "die-Live2d-scum" does
+* Code unification (Cosmetic change)
-* Fix vertex-oder for more accurate polygons (Mostly cosmetic change).
+* Fix vertex-oder for more accurate polygons (Mostly cosmetic change)
 * Fix inner vertex mess (Mostly cosmetic change)

 # NEXT STEP:
-* Add slotname parsing for apply masking.
+* Add slotname parsing for apply masking and other stuff

 # USAGE:
 0) Copy all scripts to your res://